-Portfolio impairments
+Portfolio impairment

-We assessed the appropriateness of the model used by the company and group with the assistance of our valuation experts by performing amongst others the following procedures:
+We assessed the appropriateness of the model used by the Company and Group with the assistance of our valuation experts by performing amongst others the following procedures:

 - We compared the emergence period to industry norms.
-We found the emergence period used to be comparable to industry norms. - For the period of time required for an account that experienced a credit event to either cure or default, we compared the average time for an incurred credit loss event to reach a conclusion to industry norms and the period from historical data.
-The period was found to be comparable to industry norms. - We independently re-performed the company and the group's impairment calculation using probability of default and loss given default rates determined by management.
-Our calculations did not differ materially from management's calculations.
-We calculated independent probabilities of default and roll rates (the probability of an account which does not currently show evidence of impairment moving into arrears over the emergence period) based on industry best practice methods and historical data.
-We independently recalculated the loss given default rates based on industry best practice methods and historical data.
+We found the emergence period used by management to be consistent with industry norms. - For the period of time required for an account that experienced a credit loss event to either cure or default, we compared the average time for an incurred credit loss event to reach a conclusion to industry norms and the period from historical data.
+The period was found to be comparable to industry norms. - We independently re-performed the Company's and the Group's impairment calculation using Probability of Default and Loss Given Default rates determined by management.
+We found no material differences between our independently re-performed calculation and management's calculation. - We independently calculated Probabilities of Default and Roll Rates (the probability of an account which does not currently show evidence of impairment moving into arrears over the emergence period) based on industry best practice methods and historical data and compared them to the rates used by management.
+We found the Probabilities of Default and Roll Rates used by management to be reasonable. - We independently recalculated the Loss Given Default rates based on industry best practice methods and historical data.
 Trends and changes in portfolio risk were also investigated and allowed for.
-Based on this independent impairment calculations we found that the probabilities of default, roll rates and loss given defaults were within reasonable ranges. - We compared the portfolio provision expressed as a percentage of gross loans and advances to publicly available information about the industry in Namibia.
+We found the Loss Given Defaults used by management to be within reasonable ranges. - We compared the portfolio provision expressed as a percentage of gross loans and advances to publicly available information about the banking industry in Namibia.
 We found the portfolio provision expressed as a percentage of loans and advances to be reasonable based on the available information about the banking industry in Namibia.